-Authentic Portfolio of Iconic Super Fan Brands.
+Authentic Portfolio of Iconic Enthusiast Brands.
 We believe that our brands are iconic among devoted, active-outdoor enthusiasts with a strong reputation for innovation, style, quality, design, safety and durability.
 Each of our brands is synonymous with the sport it serves, tracing its roots to the modern origins of each sport.

-- 🖱 Since 1957, our Black Diamond brand has been a global innovator in activity-based climbing, skiing, and mountain sports equipment. - 1 Our Sierra brand was founded in 1947 and, we believe, represents the most precise and accurate bullets and ammunition available for the hunting and sport shooting enthusiast. - Our Barnes brand was founded in 1932 and produces some of the most technologically advanced lead- free bullets and premium ammunition. - 1 Our Rhino-Rack brand was founded in 1992 and has become well-respected and widely recognized for outdoor enthusiasts. - 1 Our MAXTRAX brand was founded in 2005 and has become the market leader in recovery boards for overlanding enthusiasts.
+- Since 1957, our Black Diamond brand has been a global innovator in activity-based climbing, skiing, and mountain sports equipment. - Our Rhino-Rack brand was founded in 1992 and has become well-respected and widely recognized for outdoor enthusiasts. - Our MAXTRAX brand was founded in 2005 and has become the market leader in recovery boards for overlanding enthusiasts. - Our TRED brand was founded in 2012 and offers high-quality, reliable outdoor and recovery gear for the offroad, 4x4 automotive touring, camping and caravanning markets.